 Finally, a trip to Dole Plantation wouldn’t be complete without a cool, refreshing, world-famous Dole Whip.
 Yum!

-Stop in the country store for a refreshment or a bite to eat, then find that perfect gift for friends or family among the wide selection of fine local edibles, from single-estate Waialua chocolate to island spice mixes and fresh pineapple, as well as other unique Hawaii gifts.
+Don't forget to stop in the country store for a refreshment or a bite to eat, before finding that perfect gift for friends or family, as well as other unique Hawaii gifts.